-- (1) Amounts shown are pursuant to the arrangements for employees eligible for benefits under the Separation Plan as described on page 81. - (2) SRP enhancements include the incremental value of benefits provided upon a change in control.
-These amounts represent the present value of the enhanced benefit that would be received under the SRP and the cost to provide retiree medical coverage at December 31, 2022. - (3) Regarding involuntary termination before change in control, the value for Ms. Litchfield equals to the total number of accelerated shares vesting and exercisable within one year for retirement bridge eligible involuntary termination before change in control as if the event occurred on December 31, 2022, multiplied by the difference between the closing price of Merck common stock on December 30, 2022, which was \$110.95, and the exercise price of the option.
-Regarding involuntary termination after change in control, unvested stock options vest upon an involuntary termination occurring within two years immediately following a change in control.
-The value shown equals the full number of unvested stock option shares held as of December 31, 2022, multiplied by the difference between the closing price of Merck common stock on December 30, 2022, which was \$110.95, and the exercise price of the option. - (4) The value equals the pro-rated or full total number of accelerated shares as of December 31, 2022, as applicable, multiplied by the closing price of Merck common stock on December 30, 2022, which was \$110.95. - (5) Mr. Frazier retired as Executive Chairman of the Board, effective November 30, 2022, and is therefore not included in this table.
+- (2) SRP enhancements include the incremental value of benefits provided upon a change in control.
+The amount for Mr. Davis represents the cost to provide retiree medical coverage at December 31, 2023. - (3) Regarding involuntary termination after change in control, unvested stock options vest upon an involuntary termination occurring within two years immediately following a change in control.
+The value shown equals the full number of unvested stock option shares held as of December 31, 2023, multiplied by the difference between the closing price of Merck common stock on December 29, 2023, which was \$109.02, and the exercise price of the option. - (4) The value equals the pro-rated or full total number of accelerated shares as of December 31, 2023, as applicable, multiplied by the closing price of Merck common stock on December 29, 2023, which was \$109.02 and does not include any amounts attributable to accrued dividend equivalents.